Welcome to your source for FICM repair!

 An excellent primer on batteries can be found at Battery Stuff.com.

 For the vibration, ensure that the grommets holding the mounting brackets to the FICM are still soft and pliable.
-If they aren't, get new ones.
-It might be a good idea to get new ones just regardless.
+If they aren't, get replacements.
+It might be a good idea to get different ones just regardless.

 Is there anything I can do while my FICM is being repaired?